 DBPSS is working towards a world where all people who are blind or partially sighted enjoy the same rights, opportunities and responsibilities as everyone else.

-We provide a wide range of services to people with a visual impairment who reside in Dundee and we advise Members on all aspects of support services in relation to their visual loss.
+We provide a wide range of services to people with a visual impairment and we advise Members on all aspects of support services in relation to their visual loss.

 The Society is funded by donations and legacies - people ofter confuse us as being part of some national organisation e.g. RNIB or Guide Dogs for the Blind Association, but we are not part of these organisations and we are not funded by them.

 DBPSS offers its Members social activities throughout the year, these include binog, craft clubs, a lunch club, a Reminiscence Group, Ladies Group, our very popular Armchair Aerobics, weekly outings and walking groups amongst others.
 These activities are aimed at ensuring that Members are able to participate in and benefit from activities similar to those enjoyed by their sighted peers.
 We have our own transport system which gives door to door service, making it more convenient and easier for Members to attend.

 DBPSS recognises that the social activities offered are a vital lifeline to its Members, it offers them an opportunity to meet and engage with their contemporaries, participate in group outings and share experiences.